Skip Navigation

 Lawon Exum

-Lawon Exum, Entertainment and News Media Director
+Lawon Exum, Director, Entertainment and Media

 Vanni Le

-Vanni Le, Senior Manager of Entertainment Partnerships
+Vanni Le, Senior Manager, Entertainment Partnerships

-Vanni Le is the Senior Manager of Entertainment Partnerships at RespectAbility, a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.
-She focuses on fighting stigmas by ensuring authentic representations of people with disabilities in film and television.
-Le brings brand strategy and program management experience from both the entertainment and nonprofit fields, having previously worked at the Walt Disney Studios, Sony Pictures Entertainment, the Annenberg Inclusion Initiative, March of Dimes, and most recently A+E Networks. [continue reading…]
+Le focuses on fighting stigmas by ensuring authentic representations of people with disabilities in film and television.
+She brings brand strategy and program management experience from both the entertainment and nonprofit fields, having previously worked at the Walt Disney Studios, Sony Pictures Entertainment, the Annenberg Inclusion Initiative, March of Dimes, and most recently A+E Networks. [continue reading…]

 Lesley Hennen

-Lesley Hennen, Senior Associate of Entertainment Pipeline Programming
+Lesley Hennen, Senior Associate, Entertainment Pipeline Programming

-Lesley Hennen smiling headshot
+Lesley Hennen smiling headshot wearing a black blazer

-Lesley Hennen (she/her) is the Senior Associate of Entertainment Pipeline Programming at RespectAbility, a nonprofit organization whose mission is to fight stigmas and advance opportunities so people with disabilities can fully participate in all aspects of community.
-Hennen brings a professional background in Communications and PR, as well as expertise in script consulting and independent film production to the team at RespectAbility, where she works with key players in the Entertainment and News Media industries to promote more authentic representations of people with disabilities on-screen, as well as more inclusive working environments for people with disabilities behind the camera. [continue reading…]
+Hennen brings a professional background in Communications and PR, as well as expertise in script consulting and independent film production to the team at Disability Belongs™, where she works with key players in the Entertainment and News Media industries to promote more authentic representations of people with disabilities on-screen, as well as more inclusive working environments for people with disabilities behind the camera. [continue reading…]

 Isabella Vargas

-Isabella Vargas, Entertainment Media Program Coordinator
+Isabella Vargas, Coordinator, Entertainment Media Program

-Isabella Vargas smiling headshot
+Isabella Vargas smiling headshot wearing a black shirt

 Contact Us